55 Plus and Active Adult Communities in Venice and Englewood

-Furthermore: the community needs to publish and adhere to policies and procedures that demonstrate its intent to provide housing for older persons.
-The community also needs to comply with the Department of Housing and Urban Development's (HUD) rules.
+Furthermore, the community must publish and adhere to policies and procedures that demonstrate its intent to provide housing for older persons.
+The community must also comply with the Department of Housing and Urban Development's (HUD) rules.
 One of the most important rules is that an age verification process must be in place.
 The HOA (Homeowners Association) needs to prove that the rules are observed every two years.

 What about the 80/20 Rule?

 Does this mean that much younger residents can occupy the other 20% of the units?
 HOPA is not clear about that.
 The 80% occupancy rate of 55+ residents is a fact, while the remaining 20% is a grey area.
 Under 55 residents may occupy the remaining 20 % of the units without the community losing all the exemptions.